-The Japanese watchmaking brand has recently introduced yet another member of its line of accurate and not particularly expensive pilot watches.
-Called Seiko Solar Pilot Alarm Chronograph (ref.
-SSC009), the new timekeeper offers a loud alarm, a Breitling-style slide rule, as well as a 60-minute chronograph accurate up to 1/5th of a second.
+Seiko has recently introduced yet another member of its line of accurate and not particularly expensive “aviators.”
+The 2011 Solar Pilot Alarm Chronograph (ref.
+SSC009) offers a loud alarm, a bidirectionally rotating Breitling-style slide-rule bezel, as well as a 60-minute chronograph accurate up to 1/5th of a second.

-Basically, the dial of the new chronograph replicates layouts of other “flight computers” that were presented by Seiko in the recent years.
+Basically, the dial of the new chronograph replicates layouts of other “flight computers” that were presented by Seiko in recent years.
 The reason is simple: the new model is, too, powered by their own Seiko Caliber V172 quartz movement.
 Belonging to an infamous family of “jewelless” calibers, the mechanism is often perceived to be of the “throw-away” kind, but that doesn’t mean that its ability to keep good time is somehow inferior to that of a tad more expensive mechanisms that feature whole five or six stones that often provide support for parts cast of cheap plastic.

 By the way, according to official specifications, while fully charged, the watch can work in total darkness for as long as six months!
 And in case you forget to recharge it, there is a power depletion alert that will notify you when the watch will be about to stop.
 Well, if you suddenly went for a year-long trip around the world and forgot the timepiece either in its box or simply in your chest of drawers, then it’s probably a case of tough luck.
 However, if you simply leave the watch on your desk or some other place with plenty of ambient lighting, you are probably good: it will be enough to keep the watch up and running when you came back home.